phoebe-gill/pjgill.net/content/page/salary_history.md

 # Government Digital Service (2019-present)

-I currently work part time (90%), with a full-time-equivalent salary of £56 000.
-The civil service pension adds the equivalent of another ~20%.
+I am currently a Senior Developer at 'Proficient A' on the DDAT London pay scale, with a full-time-equivalent salary of £63 500.

-I was hired as a Developer, for which the advertised range was £48 000 to £56 000.
-That was for band 'A.London'.
+Before that, as a Developer, my full-time-equivalent salary was £56 000.

+I work part-time (90%).
+The civil service pension adds the equivalent of another ~20-25%.

 # Metaswitch (2015-8)

 My salary at Metaswitch ended at £48 000, with an annual bonus of about £2000.
 I also had a number of share options, but left before the Microsoft acquisition, so they were worthless.

-The Metaswitch starting salary for graduate hires was £32 000 when I joined, and is now £35 000.
+The Metaswitch starting salary for graduate hires was £32 000 when I joined.

 [^1]: feel free to contact me if you don't fulfil that criterion, but want to use this information